 Then, follow these steps to connect Amazon Alexa with SmartThings.
 You only need to perform this process once, regardless of the number of Amazon Alexa devices.
 Once connected, all of your Amazon Alexa devices, using the same Amazon account, can be used to control light bulbs, on/off switches, dimmer switches, and Routines associated with that single SmartThings Location.
 Note: For security reasons, Alexa will only support Routines with lighting and switch devices.

-Can I control multiple SmartThings Locations or Samsung Connect Places with Alexa?
+Can I control multiple SmartThings Locations with Alexa?

 No, not at this time.
-But we are working on an update that will allow multiple Amazon Alexa devices on separate Amazon accounts to control separate SmartThings Locations or Samsung Connect Places.
+But we are working on an update that will allow multiple Amazon Alexa devices on separate Amazon accounts to control separate SmartThings Locations.

 Which Amazon Alexa devices work with SmartThings?